TheJosh/chaotic-rage/README.md

 If you've got ideas, code or content, but don't know where to start, email me at help@chaoticrage.com.

-You can read the technical documentation at: http://chaoticrage.com/dev_docs
+You can read the technical documentation at http://chaoticrage.com/dev_docs

 Build Status